tjarratt/fake4swift/README.md

     func doesStuff(stuff: String, otherStuff: [String]) -> ([String], Int) }
    ```

+   Run the fake4swift cli
+   `fake4swift path/to/MySomewhatSpecialProtocol.swift MySomewhatSpecialProtocol`

+   It will generate a test double near it
+   `ls path/to/fakes/FakeMySomewhatSpecialProtocol.swift`

-   After you generate a fake and add the new file to your project, you can use the generated fake in tests like so...
+   You can use the generated fake in tests like so...

    ```swift
    describe("a generated fake for a contrived protocol") {